chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 * File Menu

-    About... : Information about Concert Keyboardist (currently not implemented)
+    About... : Information about Concert Keyboardist (currently unimplemented)

     Open... : Open a file.
 Either normal midi files, extension .mid, or Concert Keyboardist files can be opened.
 A CK file also has an extension of .mid but has [ck] added just before the extension.